Skip to main content

 Does upload frequency affect subscriber growth?

 Yes, upload frequency has a significant impact on subscriber growth.
 Channels that upload 2-3 times per week tend to grow faster than those posting once a week or less.
 The YouTube algorithm favors channels with consistent upload schedules because they generate more watch time and keep viewers engaged.
-However, quality matters more than quantity — one great video per week beats five low-effort uploads.
+Quality still matters more than quantity.
+One great video per week beats five low-effort uploads.

 What is growth deceleration?